 What ingredients should I be looking for when I’m shopping for an eye product?

-“Look out for hyaluronic acid for hydration and Vitamin E,” suggest Dr Jack.
+“Look out for hyaluronic acid for hydration and Vitamin E,” suggest Dr. Jack.
 Karim recommends getting professional advice so you can buy a product suited to your skin’s needs, “otherwise something simple that will at least hydrate is always a safe option.
-My two favourites Bioeffect Eye Serum (£65) or Neostrata Bionic Eye Cream (£32).”
+My two favorites Bioeffect Eye Serum ($90) or Neostrata Bionic Eye Cream ($53).”

 Have you been persuaded to add an eye cream into your routine?
-Or do you already have a favourite?
+Or do you already have a favorite?
 Let us know in the comment box below.